 A day in Mysore city

-Mysore or presently called as Mysuru, was once the glorious capital of Wodeyar dynasty for over six centuries.
-Since the ancient times the city has been the centre of art and cultural scene of Karnataka and is well-known for its silk sarees, unique style of painting named Mysore painting and one of our favourite desserts, Mysore Pak.
-While the city prides itself with its 7 beautiful and magnificent palaces, it comes as no surprise to us that it is also called as the “City of Palaces” in India.
+Mysore or presently called as Mysuru was once the glorious capital of Wodeyar dynasty for over six centuries.
+Since the ancient times, the city has been the center of art and cultural scene of Karnataka and is well-known for its silk sarees, unique style of painting named Mysore painting and one of our favorite desserts, Mysore Pak.
+While the city prides itself on it’s 7 beautiful and magnificent palaces, it comes as no surprise to us that it is also called the “City of Palaces” in India.
 While a lot of people connect with the grand celebration during the Dussehra festival, the city has much more to offer to even when you visit on a regular day.

 1. Mysore Palace

 The crowning glory of the Wodeyar Empire, that stands in the heart of the city and is one of the most opulent palaces of the country, Royal Palace of Mysore, also known as the Amba Vilas Palace is a place one cannot ever miss on their visit to the city.
 We are completely in awe of its beauty and would love to visit again and again to bask in its opulence and the royal paraphernalia.
 Visit the palace in the early morning to avoid tourists and take your own time to admire the paintings and the opulent royal halls and rooms.
 Visit to the palace on a Sunday after the sunset is another treat as it glows in the night with millions of lights.

 Related post: Mysore Palace: The Royal abode of the Wodeyars